6 products

 To remove your menstrual cup, follow our tips:

-• Relax, don’t stress, breathe (it’s important to release your muscles, it’ll make removal easier),
+• relax, don’t stress, breathe (it’s important to relax your muscles, removal will be easier),

-• Squat down, place one foot on the edge of your bathtub or on the toilet (find a comfortable position),
+• squat down or place one foot on the edge of the bathtub or toilet (find a comfortable position),

-• With your fingertips, you can feel the stem, gently pull it if you’re having trouble grabbing the base of your cup,
+• with your fingertips, feel for the stem and gently pull it if you’re having trouble reaching the base of your cup,

-• Once your cup has moved down a bit, you can grab the base and pinch it lightly,
+• once your cup has moved down a little, grab the base and pinch it slightly,

-• By pinching it, you let air out and break the seal, so it’s very important to pinch the base of your cup,
+• by pinching it, you release the air and break the seal, so it’s very important to pinch the base of your cup,

 - +

-When you use the cup during your period, rinse it with cold or lukewarm water and a little mild soap or intimate wash.
+When you use your cup during your period, rinse it with cold or lukewarm water and a little mild soap or intimate wash.
 Then simply reinsert it.

-For help: Menstrual cup hygiene and care: mistakes to avoid
+For more help: Hygiene and care for your menstrual cup: mistakes to avoid

 - +